How Colour Affects Consumer Behaviour

 The meaning behind a colour scheme in visual merchandising

-Our colour table gives you a general overview of the significance that colours have to consumers, which in turn can help you to identify which colours may be beneficial to use in your store.
+Our colour table gives you a general overview of the significance that colours have to consumers.
+This, in turn, can help you to identify which colours may be beneficial to use in your store.

 psychology of colour scheme in visual merchandising